LGBTQ rights in Italy: Adoption and parenting

 In September 2022, a court in Rome ruled that the government's requirement that children's ID cards list their "mother" and "father" discriminated against same-sex parents and ordered the government to issue documents that correctly identify the parents.
 The ruling is permanent, but only applied to this specific case.
 Unless and until the government changes the rules around ID cards, other parents will have to sue for correct identification as well.
 However, in April 2025, the Supreme Court of Cassation in Italy has ruled to replace the terms "father" and "mother" on Italian ID cards with the gender-neutral term "genitori" (parents) immediately.
 The Court found that using "father" and "mother" was discriminatory toward same-sex couples' children, as it did not reflect the diversity of modern family structures.
 This ruling is seen as a significant move towards promoting equality and inclusivity, recognizing that family identities should not be limited by traditional gender roles.
 It ensures that all families, regardless of their makeup, are equally represented in official documents.

 On 30 March 2023, the European Parliament approved by show of hands a resolution formally condemning the Italian Government's policy regarding same-sex couples' parental rights.

 In 2023, a lesbian couple in a civil union was allowed by a court to foster a disabled child.

-In March 2024, the Court of Padua rejected a 2023 order by the prosecutor's office, wich was based on a new bill passed by the Meloni Government, aimed at having only biological parents' names on birth certicates.
+In March 2024, the Court of Padua rejected a 2023 order by the prosecutor's office, which was based on a new bill passed by the Meloni Government, aimed at having only biological parents' names on birth certicates.
 The order challenged the Municipality's decision to register the children of two mothers and was to retroactively remove non-biological mothers from the birth certificates of 37 children dating back to 2017; however, the court found it inadmissible.

-In October 2024, the Meloni-led Italian governement passed a new law defining surrogacy a "universal crime" [sic].
-The practice of surrogacy was already illegal in Italy, but this new bill criminalizes couples that seek surrogacy abroad in countries where it is legal, so that upon retourning to Italy they are faced with jail sentences of up to two years and fines of up to €1 million.
+In October 2024, the Meloni-led Italian government passed a new law defining surrogacy a "universal crime" [sic].
+The practice of surrogacy was already illegal in Italy, but this new bill criminalizes couples that seek surrogacy abroad in countries where it is legal, so that upon returning to Italy they are faced with jail sentences of up to two years and fines of up to €1 million.
 This deprives Italian gay couples of the only means they have to become parents, because adoptions aren't permitted for same-sex couples in Italy.
-While governement officials stated that the bill is not aimed at gay couples, but at anyone using surrogacy, with the intent of "protecting women's dignity", the bill's proponent, Carolina Varchi, stated that the legislation was a way to oppose L.G.B.T. “ideology.”.
+While government officials stated that the bill is not aimed at gay couples, but at anyone using surrogacy, with the intent of "protecting women's dignity", the bill's proponent, Carolina Varchi, stated that the legislation was a way to oppose L.G.B.T. “ideology.”.
 Analysts considered the legislation as a means for Ms. Meloni to appeal to her political base, which strongly opposes surrogacy and adoption by gay couples.